 How do you establish the scope of change management, and why does it matter?
 By creating a working definition and scope for change management, you will be more successful and work more effectively with others in the organization who are implementing change.
 Let's get started.

-As with any discipline or methodology, it is important to establish the scope of change management.
-Boundaries are important to establish what activities fall under the change management umbrella and what work runs in parallel or conjunction with change management.
-Benefits of establishing a clear scope include:
+As with any discipline or methodology, it is important to establish which activities fall under the change management umbrella and what work runs in parallel or conjunction with change management.
+The benefits of establishing a clear scope include:

 Understanding the scope and boundaries enables both functions to work effectively together, and to avoid any overlap of activities that may create conflicts for the project.
 The boundaries also enable the separation of solution design, development and implementation from the actions required to manage the technical side and people side of that solution's deployment.

 The schematic below presents a taxonomy that can serve as a discussion framework for the key phases or elements of implementing a change within an organization.
 It begins with the recognition that a change is needed and ends with the realization of the desired benefits sought by the effort.

 OBJECTIVES AND EXAMPLES

 Recognizing that a Change is Needed

 Objective: Identify the internal or external stimulus resulting in need for change

 Solution Designand Development

 Objective: Create a solution to improve the performance of the organization based on the recognition that a change is needed